false-schemers/s4iof/README.md

   *  fixnums are limited to 24 bits, flonums are doubles
   *  no support for bignums/rational/complex numbers
   *  `max` and `min` do not preserve inexactness
-  *  `dynamic-wind` has pre-R^6RS semantics
   *  some run-time errors such as zero division and fixnum overflows trigger asserts in C code unless `NDEBUG` is defined during compilation
   * `transcript-on` and `transcript-off` are not implemented

-SIOF supports some popular extensions defined in pre-R^5RS Scheme standards, SRFIs, and R^6RS/R^7RS libraries:
+SIOF supports some popular extensions defined in other standards and libraries:

   *  `error` (not based on exceptions)
   *  `file-exists?`, `delete-file`, `rename-file`